visit-dav/visit/src/doc/using_visit/Subsetting/What_is_a_subset.rst

 additional generality but cannot be used in combination with the other four or even with other *Enumerated* subsets.

-Data producers as well as the database plug-ins that read data into VisIt often have flexibility in deciding how to utilize these various kinds of subsets in representing their data.
+Data producers as well as the database plugins that read data into VisIt often have flexibility in deciding how to utilize these various kinds of subsets in representing their data.
 We describe each of these kinds of subsets and constraints in their use below.